CERTIFIED INSTALLER OF ONSITE WASTEWATER TREATMENT SYSTEMS (CIOWTS)

 IMPORTANT NOTE FOR CIOWTS CREDENTIAL HOLDERSYou must know your current credential cycle dates when checking your continuing education.
 Events listed are for 2 years however only those that fall within your two-year CIOWTS credential cycle will count.

 * Use the CIOWTS Certified Installer Search (search by zip code).
-This will result in a list of current year IOWWA members who hold the CIOWTS credential.

-file IOWWA - CIOWTS HANDBOOK.pdf 0.28 MB
+file IOWWA - CIOWTS HANDBOOK 0.19 MB